karbonpanzer/a-brave-new-frontier/README.md

 - Use the Astropolitan culture and support Ideology/Biotech features (memes and xenotypes) if those DLCs are active.
 - Have proper caravan trader kinds and spawn rules.

-## Scenario
+### Scenario

-BNF adds a new custom scenario designed to showcase its military gear from the start.
+BNF adds a custom scenario to showcase its military gear from the start.

 - **Colonial Franchise** (`KP_Outlanders`):
   A group of offworld contractors sent by a coreworld organization to found a colonial franchise.